 Below is an Accurex hood with proper aperture and containment.
 The clear open aperture is 28”x56”.
 The open interior is 24” high at the front to allow for proper containment volume.
 The lights are placed in the top of the hood, primarily so that they don’t interfere with effluent capture but this also results in better work light for cooking as the way the light reflects off of the surfaces in the hood produces a more even light and eliminates shadows.
 As well, the bottom of the surround is 6’5” above the floor so is above head height for most people which makes cooking more comfortable (and can be higher).
 This system is also much quieter than any consumer system.

-The consumer appliance industry focuses almost exclusively on CFM.
+The consumer appliance industry focuses almost exclusively on CFM’s.
 CFM alone is actually a poor indicator of hood performance — but does make for good marketing.

-Editorial Comment: It is really rather stupid that consumer hoods miss on this.
+Editorial Comment: It is really rather stupid that consumer hoods miss on this given how critical containment is to the system and how simple it is.
 Creating a hood with proper containment volume is not expensive – it’s largely empty space.
 On many hoods simply extending the sides down just 6-12” would be a huge benefit and would both improve performance and allow for lower (and so quieter) CFM’s.
-My guess is that this is the result of consumer hoods being designed by marketing people instead of engineers or others who understand this.
+My guess is that this is the result of consumer hoods being designed by marketing people instead of engineers or others with the knowledge necessary.

 Make Up Air is as much a part of the exhaust system as the hood itself and should not be overlooked.
 Lack of proper MUA will reduce the performance of your exhaust system, increase its noise and create health risks.